MicrosoftDocs/winrt-api/windows.applicationmodel.store.preview/storeconfiguration_hasstorewebaccountforuser_117935305.md

 An object that identifies the user for which to query.

 ## -returns
-True if the specified userhas a Windows Store account; otherwise false.
+True if the specified userhas a Microsoft Store account; otherwise false.

 ## -remarks